linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 HTTP failure accrual is configured by a set of annotations.
-When these annotations are added to a Kubernetes Service, client proxies will perform HTTP failure accrual when communicating with replicas of that Service.
+When these annotations are added to a Kubernetes Service, client proxies will perform HTTP failure accrual when communicating with endpoints of that Service.
 If no failure accrual annotations are present on a Service, proxies will not perform failure accrual.